maximilien/musings/blogs/ai/0/social-media.md

 First up: AI Coding Assistants—the tools that changed how I work, and the ones that didn't live up to the hype.

-Subscribe for signal, not noise: [SUBSTACK LINK]
+Subscribe for signal, not noise: https://maximilien.substack.com/p/introducing-ai-musings

 Let's go! 🚀